luisxiaomai/firstSwiftStudyApp/README.md

-An study app for iOS which was written by Swift 3
+A study app for iOS which was written by Swift 3

 ![alt tag](readMeResources/foodIcon.png)